 “Diversity is really something precious.
 As you know, many languages are currently dying.”
 According to Pr.
 Mettouchi, linguists estimate that of the seven thousand or so languages still spoken today, only 10% to 50% will make it to 2100.
 She says with each language that dies (one every two weeks on average), “It is a system expressing some perhaps unique potentialities of the human mind that disappears.
 Not only that, but when a language dies, many precious related things disappear, unique cultures, stories, songs, unique knowledge about nature and the environment, and also, unique feelings of identity, and connection with ancestors, and ancestral land.
 This is why, while continuing my work on Kabyle, I have decided to dedicate a significant part of my time documenting, and fostering the documentation of endangered Berber languages.
 The task is huge, and cannot be undertaken by just a few linguists.
 The whole population has to take part in the documentation and preservation of their languages, with linguists acting as consultants and experts on methods and tools.
 This is why I have started going online, first with the pages on endangered Berber languages on my professional website, then with the Facebook Page Endangered Berber Languages and the Twitter account Langues Berberes en Danger.
 My aim is first to raise awareness concerning the need to document the Berber languages that are the most threatened, and then to provide methodological help to language activists willing to undertake that mission for their language.
 My purpose is also to disseminate oral documents where one can hear and see people speaking threatened Berber languages.”
 Pr.
 Mettouchi adds that “Unfortunately, such videos are extremely rare,” and the way they are uploaded (without keywords or name of the language or the region in the title for example), “makes it very difficult to trace them online.”

 Pr.
 Mettouchi makes things more transparent by explaining certain terminology, “Aspect is a category that is close to tense, but does not reflect the distinction between past and future.”
 In Kabyle for instance, the same form (e.g. tturarent) can mean “they were singing and dancing festively” (in the past) or “they are singing and dancing festively” now.
 The interpretation depends on context.
-“Mood has to do with the speaker’s viewpoint on the situation, whether it is actual, potential, wished for etc. Reference is the way nouns, with or without determiners, demonstratives etc., represent the entities we are talking about, as specific, or generic, as close to the speaker, or to the interlocutor, as known to interlocutors, already mentioned, etc.” Information structure is the way information about events or situations, and their participants is conveyed through e.g. changes in syntactic constructions, very often in word order.
+“Mood has to do with the speaker’s viewpoint on the situation, whether it is actual, potential, wished for.
+Reference is the way nouns, with or without determiners, and demonstratives, represent the entities we are talking about, as specific, or generic, as close to the speaker, or to the interlocutor, as known to interlocutors, or already mentioned.”
+Information structure is the way information about events or situations, and their participants is conveyed through e.g. changes in syntactic constructions, very often in word order.
 “And prosody is the study of the melody of the voice, of accent, pauses and such phenomena that are typical of speech.
 All the aspects of language I am interested in revolve around meaning, and the relationship of form to meaning.”

 Pr.
 Mettouchi also makes a comment on the word dialect, “It has many meanings and can be used either scientifically or in a derogatory way, implying that the language does not have a status.
 This is why I try to avoid using it and use language or varieties instead.”